ClintonHolladay/squawkbox_v1.originalDEV/README.md

 # squawk-box
-This repository is for all of the versions of the microcontroller-based squawk box.
+This repository is for the most basic versions of the AB3D squawk box.
+Versions in this repository are capable of sending text messages for alarms or routine text messages as status indicators.
+These versions do not include local or cloud-based data logging.
+They also do not include a UI with a screen.